rmp613/www.riordanpawley.com/thoughtworks/README.txt

+IMPORTANT - in order for the app and some tests to work the test.html
+      page must be run on a server.
+I'm hosting it on my own server for convenience so if you want to see it in action: www.riordanpawley.com/thoughtworks/test.html
+         www.riordanpawley.com/thoughtworks

 Assumptions:
    The structure of each line shown in the test input (except for the last line) shows how similar lines should be structured